Email Carbon Footprint vs. Paper Letter by Mail (And the True Price of SPAM)

 102 Emails Sent Driving One Mile in Your Car

-One year of emails 551 pounds of carbon emissions (Approximately 608 miles of driving!)
+One year of emails 551 pounds of carbon emissions (with attachments)

 One year of Emails 62 Hamburgers